urban48/JBot/README.md

         yo j wiki robots

-the commands are registered throw each ability, see abilities dir for examples.
+the commands are registered through each ability, see abilities dir for examples.

 if the command is found JBot will run the method with which the command is registered to.